Technological University, Hpa-An

 Technological University (Hpa-An) is a university under the Ministry of Science and Technology.
 It is located in Hpa-an Township, Kayin State, Myanmar.

 History

-The University was founded in 1993 as Government Technical High School (Hpa-an) beside the (Hpa-an-Donyin) road in field No.(1185).
-It had been transformed as Government Technological Institute from 12 August 1998 and then it had been upgraded as Government Technological College on 28 December 2000.
-From the board of Education Committee of Government of Union of Myanmar promoted the college to be university level as Technological University (Hpa-an) from the date of 20 January 2007.
+It was founded in 1993 as Government Technical High School (Hpa-an) along the (Hpa-an-Donyin) road in field No.(1185).
+It was upgraded as Government Technological Institute on 12 August 1998 and as Government Technological College on 28 December 2000.
+The board of Education Committee of Government of Union of Myanmar promoted the college to university level with effect from 20 January 2007.